6.0 Study design#

 6.4.1 Survey effort - Number of cameras#

-[Appendix A TOC_surv_guidelines_table_aix_a_table_a_2) shows the recommended minimum number of cameras according to the Survey Objectives and modelling approach.
+Appendix A - Table A2 shows the recommended minimum number of cameras according to the Survey Objectives and modelling approach.
 The optimal number of cameras required will be influenced by factors such as landscape heterogeneity, survey duration and spatial scale, species rarity and desired level of precision (Colyn et al., 2018; Rovero et al., 2013).
 For example, Kays et al. (2020) found that 25–35 cameras were needed for precise estimates of species richness, depending on the spatial scale of the survey and landscape diversity.
 The number of cameras required for precise estimates of occupancy was highly sensitive to the occurrence rate of species, with <20 cameras required for common species and >150 cameras required for rare species (Kays et al., 2020).
 In general, deploying more cameras and/or for longer durations always results in more precise estimates; however, users can consider rotating cameras across multiple sites for shorter durations (if feasible).
 There are several useful references and applications available to help determine the optimal number of cameras for a survey (e.g., Efford & Boulanger, 2019).

 When the objectives and modelling approach warrant, placing multiple cameras at a site (either on the same attachment point or nearby) can significantly increase the detection probability of less common species (more than increasing the number of camera days per camera location; O’Connor et al., 2017; Pease & Holzmueller, 2016; Stokeld et al., 2016) or be useful for individual identification.